react-native-oh-library/usage-docs/en/react-native-fast-image.md

 Find the matching version information in the release address of a third-party library: [@react-native-oh-tpl/react-native-fast-image Releases](https://github.com/react-native-oh-library/react-native-fast-image/releases).For older versions that are not published to npm, please refer to the [installation guide](/en/tgz-usage-en.md) to install the tgz package.

 >[!
-Warning] The react native fast image component will default to enabling app.setImangeCacheCount to request memory during runtime, which can be disabled by assigning the value IsSetImageRawDataCacheSize.
-If you want to set other values for app.setImangeCacheCount, you can also add memory requests for system.app in your own business logic.
+Warning] The reactive fast image component will enable app.setImangeCacheCount by default when running to request memory.
+You can use globalThis IsSetImageRawDataCacheSize is closed by assigning a value.
+After closing, the decoding speed will be affected when there are many pictures.
+You can improve the decoding speed by customizing the app. setImangeCacheCount memory application in the business logic, [Reference Connection](https://github.com/react-native-oh-library/react-native-fast-image/blob/sig/harmony/fast_image/src/main/ets/FastImagePackage.ts)。

 Go to the project directory and execute the following instruction: